 Spatter cones are tiny volcanoes that vent viscous, pasty lava at the end of the eruption cycle.

 They are part of the great rift the park sits on, which is referred to as a volcanic fissure.

 They look like they belong in the time of the dinosaurs.

-The bottom picture was taken from the top of Inferno Cone, which is a tiny mountain made out of cooled pieces of lava from a lava fountain as they fell back down to earth.
+The last picture was taken from the top of Inferno Cone, which is a tiny mountain made out of cooled pieces of lava from a lava fountain as they fell back down to earth.

 Cinder cones are my favorite feature hands-down.
 The cinders are opalescent like glass and porous like pumice.
 They glitter like diamonds, and they crunch when you walk across them like so much breakfast cereal.

 Here is a sweet cinder cone at night.